What is Influencer Marketing?

 Tati posted a video accusing James of betraying her trust by promoting a competing vitamin brand, which was seen as a breach of their friendship.

 The controversy escalated as both influencers exchanged allegations and accusations through their YouTube channels and social media platforms.
 James Charles lost a substantial number of subscribers during this time, highlighting the potential risks and negative consequences that can arise from influencer conflicts and controversies in the public eye.

-This is why it is essential to conduct thorough background checks on potential influencers and monitor their online presence.
+This is why conducting thorough background checks on potential influencers and monitoring their online presence is essential.
 It is also important to moderate the content that you are allowing to be shown on your marketing touchpoints.